As a youth organisation we are passionate about working with and supporting young people to have their voices heard.

 - as an active member of a campaign working group

-Our Youth Engagement Officer, Sarah Segal, supported a couple of exciting peer research projects driven and directed by the group of young people.
+Our Youth Engagement Officer, Sarah, supported a couple of exciting peer research projects driven and directed by a group of young people.

 Sarah worked with a diverse group of young people to have their say about Protective Service Officers.
 They wrote and published a report: Cop That: Bridging the gap between young people and law enforcement officers